 Stock kitchen cabinets are the most economical and are essentially an off-the-shelf product with the fewest options in finish and materials.

 Semi-custom cabinets allow buyers to specify more features.
 Custom cabinets are just that – whatever the customer is willing to pay for – but have the longest lead times and highest prices.
-While how to install cabinets that are stock, semicustom or custom varies little, there are essential elements to consider – and help your clients understand – box construction, drawers, doors, hardware and finish.
+While cabinets that are stock, semicustom or custom varies little, when choosing kitchen cabinets there are essential elements to consider – and help your clients understand – box construction, drawers, doors, hardware and finish.

 The box is typically hidden from view, but it’s the foundation of any cabinet.
 Everything depends on its structural integrity.
 The major difference is in the materials that go into the sides and back of the box.

 Economy kitchen cabinets are usually made of particleboard covered with a thin layer of vinyl printed with a wood-grain pattern.
 It’s an inexpensive material and keeps costs down, but it doesn’t hold screws well and highly susceptible to water damage, and the vinyl surface cannot be repaired, if damaged.

 Melamine is also used in economy cabinets for the sides and backs of the box.
 It’s a pressed wood-fiber material with a more rugged and easy-to-clean plastic layer on the surface.
 It’s a bit heartier than particleboard, but the surface can be easily chipped.
 Plywood and solid wood cost more and they’re inherently more robust.
 Screws that attach hardware are less likely to pull out over time, and the surfaces can be repaired, repainted or refinished.

 Cabinet sides vary from ½ to ¾ inches thick.
 Thin walls provide less for shelf pins and hardware screws to grab.
 Plywood a full ¾-inches thick makes a solid and durable box that can support heavy counters.